When to visit the vet?

 In dogs with MPS, one of the enzymes needed to break down GAGs is either defective or completely missing.
 This leads to an accumulation of GAGs within the lysosomes, which disrupts normal cell function and leads to the clinical symptoms of the disease.
 The accumulation of these substances causes damage to cells and tissues, leading to the characteristic symptoms of the disease.

-MPS is caused by genetic mutations that are usually inherited in an autosomal recessive manner.
+MPS is caused by genetic mutations, which are usually inherited in an autosomal recessive manner.
 This means that both parents must be carriers of the defective gene in order to pass the disease on to their offspring.
 Different types of MPS are caused by mutations in different genes, each coding for a specific enzyme.

 Symptoms

 The symptoms of mucopolysaccharidoses in dogs can vary greatly, depending on the specific form of the disease and the enzyme affected.
-Common symptoms include skeletal abnormalities, such as abnormal growth, limb malformations, and spinal deformities.
-These can lead to Limited mobility and Pain.
+General symptoms include skeletal abnormalities, such as abnormal growth, limb malformations, and spinal deformities.
+These can lead to restricted movement and Pain.

 Diagnosis